lucidrains/DALLE2-pytorch/README.md

 - [x] add efficient attention in unet
 - [x] be able to finely customize what to condition on (text, image embed) for specific unet in the cascade (super resolution ddpms near the end may not need too much conditioning)
 - [x] offload unets not being trained on to CPU for memory efficiency (for training each resolution unets separately)
-- [ ] build out latent diffusion architecture, with the vq-reg variant (vqgan-vae), make it completely optional
+- [ ] build out latent diffusion architecture, with the vq-reg variant (vqgan-vae), make it completely optional and compatible with cascading ddpms
 - [ ] become an expert with unets, cleanup unet code, make it fully configurable, port all learnings over to https://github.com/lucidrains/x-unet
 - [ ] copy the cascading ddpm code to a separate repo (perhaps https://github.com/lucidrains/denoising-diffusion-pytorch) as the main contribution of dalle2 really is just the prior network
 - [ ] train on a toy task, offer in colab